 Registrations continue to rise

-The Scheme is pleased to report that registration numbers for 2013 are currently outperforming 2012's as the industry remains committed to improving the image of construction.
+The Scheme is pleased to report that registration numbers for 2013 are currently outperforming 2012 as the industry remains committed, now more than ever, to improving the image of construction.

 The industry’s support for the Scheme and the aim of improving the image of construction has been unwavering since it began in 1997.
 The Scheme would to take this opportunity to thank the industry for its help and support, and look forward to a brighter, more considerate future.